bubnovd/Labs/CCNA/OSPF/Cisco. Answer_key.en.md

 O 192.168.0.5 [110/2] via 10.0.3.2, 00:03:16, FastEthernet3/0
 ```

-6. Set the reference bandwidth so that a 10 Mbps interface will have a cost of 1.
+6. Set the reference bandwidth so that a 1000 Mbps interface will have a cost of 1.
 Remember to do this on all routers.

 ```
 R1(config)#router ospf 1
-R1(config-router)#auto-cost reference-bandwidth 10000
+R1(config-router)#auto-cost reference-bandwidth 1000
 ```

-7. What will the OSPF cost be on the FastEthernet links?
+7. What will the OSPF cost be on the Ethernet links?
 Verify this.
 OSPF Cost = Reference bandwidth / Interface bandwidth.
-100000 / 100 = 1000
+1000 / 10 = 100

 ```
 R1#show ip ospf interface FastEthernet 0/0